Articles by Salesh Chand

 It's important to understand that price is just one part of the equation in identifying a good deal.
 You also need to investigate the physical aspect of any potential purchase, and if you are after an investment property, you'll need to consider factors such as rental yield and capital growth as well.
 A bargain price will not turn out to be such a bargain if the house has major problems that are going to cost a fortune to fix, or if the rent you can achieve is nowhere near what you need to make the numbers work.
-So how do you find the good deals?
-Research areas
+(You can learn more about property investment at GRA's Property School course.)

 Firstly, you need to determine the area you want to buy in.
 This will be influenced by how much you have to spend and the type of property you're looking for.
 Investment properties with high rental yields will be found in different areas to properties that are excellent capital growth prospects; apartments will often be found in different locations to older character homes.

 Take the agent out for coffee, lunch or dinner.
 Keep in touch regularly.
 Once you are in their good books, they will always show you the best deals first - and chances are that you will get to hear about a property before anyone else knows even knows it's for sale.
 This can result in you buying a good property at the right price because you don't have to compete with other buyers.
-Auctions

 Do not give up going to auctions - the chances are you will strike a deal when not expected.
 Recently, I've heard that buyers like to negotiate prices directly instead of going to auctions.
 This is a sign that buyers are not interested in auctions, so if you turn up on the day you may have less competition and be able to secure the property for a good price.